 This sweet Mango Salsa has tons of flavor and flair!
 The bursts of acidity and brightness from the juicy fresh mangos, jalapeno, lime juice, and red onion are delicious with tortilla chips or on fish tacos.

 I’m a huge fan of tomato salsas, but have you ever had a sweet and juicy fruit salsa before?
 Just like my Pineapple Salsa, making salsa from fresh fruit and a few simple add-ins always results in a snack that’s nicely balanced between sweet, spicy, and acidic.
-They’re the perfect topping for fish tacos, seafood dishes, or as a summery snack with tortilla chips!
+They’re the perfect topping for fish tacos, seafood dishes, or as a summery snack with baked tortilla chips or air fryer tortilla chips!

 My easy Mango Salsa is no exception, as it features bright and juicy mango, red onion, lime juice, and a touch of heat from jalapeno.
 The flavors are so refreshing and it all comes together easily in one bowl.
 It’s a must-have snack at summer parties, barbecues, and pool parties!

 Choosing the best mangos for salsa: